-With a strong foundation in digital tools and capture mechanisms, here are just some of the ways data can be used:
+With a strong foundation in digital tools and capture mechanisms, here are just some of the ways data and HR tech can be used to:

 Automate and improve hiring and onboarding

-Measure productivity at individual, team, and enterprise levels
+Measure productivity at the individual, team, and organizational levels

 Setting up clear project goals and targets, as well as measuring them, means that you can collect data on everything from speed, effectiveness, cost, profit, and many other metrics on a granular level.
 This can help put employee experience on the executive agenda and inform business strategy and people management decisions.

 With enough data, it’s possible to predict in advance when an employee is at risk of leaving their role.
 Metrics allow you to act ahead of time to either re-engage or start preparing to replace them, to ensure a smooth transition without a productivity lull and while awaiting a new employee to begin.